venkatesh-6667/datalogix/README.md

 Reads data from the specified CSV file.

 1.Processes each row of data from the CSV file, preparing a payload for interaction with the API.

 2.Checks if the university already exists in the system via a GET request to the API.

-3.If the university exists, attempts to update the existing record using a PUT or PATCH request.
+3.If the university exists, attempts to update the existing record using a PUT or PATCH request .
 4.If the university doesn't exist, creates a new record using a POST request to the API.

 Note: